 Tesla’s Cash Flow from Investing Activities

-Having said so, capital expenditure is a crucial part of Tesla’s future expansion and without it, the company will not be able to grow meaningfully.
+Having said so, capital expenditure is crucial for Tesla’s future expansion and without it, the company will not be able to grow further.

-Here is a snapshot of Tesla cash flow from investing activities:
+The following snapshot shows Tesla’s cash flow from investing activities:

-While we have seen that Tesla managed to produce a positive operating cash flow to the tune of $2.4 billion in 2019, the cash generated will not mean anything if it failed to cover the said investing activities as depicted in the chart below.
+While we have seen that Tesla managed to produce positive operating cash flow close to $1 billion in 2Q 2020 alone, the cash generated did not mean anything if it failed to cover the said investing activities as depicted in the chart below.

 The chart above shows Tesla’s cash flow from investing activities and in order for Tesla to succeed and prosper, the cash flow from operations must be able to cover the above cash outflow from investing activities.

-From the chart alone, we can’t tell whether Tesla’s operating cash surplus has been enough to cover the cash outflow for investing activities or require an external capital injection to support future expansion.
+From the investing chart alone, we can’t tell whether Tesla’s operating cash surplus was enough to cover the cash outflow for investing activities and whether an external capital injection was brought in to support it.

-In this regard, we will need to look at the company free cash flow.
-In general, free cash flow is a product of deducting the cash flow from investing activities from operating cash flow.
+In general, free cash flow is a product of deducting cash flow from investing activities from operating cash flow.